 The Movie: Half of the comedians in Hollywood race to find buried loot in Stanley Kramer's epic chase comedy.

-How To Recreate It: Tweet that you've left a million quid somewhere in the Lake District.
+How To Recreate It: Tweet that you've left a million dollars somewhere in the Mojave desert.
 Hashtags will do the rest.

 The Movie: The Coen brothers' deep-fried stew of Homer's Odyssey, Preston Sturges, and bluegrass music finds chain gang absconders George Clooney, John Turturro, and Tim Blake Nelson in a tight spot.

-How To Recreate It: Skive community service for a wander around the countryside.
+How To Recreate It: Bunk off from community service, and take a stroll around the countryside.